5 Clever Ways to Increase Your Community’s Library Awareness

 With this trend in mind, the University of Pretoria (South Africa) Department of Library Services decided to launch a customized mobile app for its students and staff.
 Within just eight months of the launch, more than 10,000 individuals — an impressive 17.6% of the university’s students and staff — had downloaded the app.

 “We are excited that our app has taken off so quickly!
-It has increased our community engagement substantially in a very short time,” shared Elsabé Olivier, Assistant Director of Marketing and Quality Assurance and project manager for the app’s launch, in a recent case study about the university’s app.
+It has increased our community engagement substantially in a very short time,” shared Elsabé Olivier, Assistant Director of Marketing and Quality Assurance and project manager for the app’s launch.
 Elsabé thinks the app was so successful because it allowed students to conveniently manage their accounts, search for online resources and find information about each of the library’s branches.

 Launching an app is a great first step that will take you where your community members are, but don’t stop leveraging this new connection after launch!
 Once it’s live, get creative with how you promote this (and any other) new service to your users.